Lead abatement in the United States: Removal

 The lead can be removed with techniques such as wire brushing or wet hand scraping with liquid paint removers.
 Contractors may use an electric sander equipped with a high efficiency particulate air (HEPA) filtered vacuum or a heat gun.
 Burning, torching, and machine sanding without a HEPA attachment is forbidden.
 This option is the second most expensive, but has the advantage of being permanent.

 Replacement

 The most expensive option, since it calls for the entirety of whatever the lead paint is covering to be completely removed and disposed of.

 Costs

-The savings from not needing to later clean up lead is much less than the costs of not using lead.
+The savings from not needing to later clean up lead are much greater than the costs of not using lead.
 Peer reviewed research estimates a range of $17 to $221 saved for each dollar spent on lead hazard control.
 The benefits include reduced health care costs, extended lives (and earnings), increased tax revenue, reductions in crime, and more.
 The immense costs of inaction make lead hazard control highly economical.
 This is even more true in for the "lowest hanging fruit", like removing lead from all fuels including in lower income countries.
 The United Nations and the World Health Organization have been leading efforts to eliminate lead in paint since 2002.